MicrosoftDocs/win32/desktop-src/Intl/handling-sorting-in-your-applications.md

-﻿---
+---
-Description: 'Some applications, such as Microsoft Active Directory, Microsoft Exchange, and Microsoft Access, maintain a sortable database of locale and language strings indexed by name (UTF-16 string), and their associated sorting weights.' ms.assetid: 'c8fc32bd-02bd-4a40-a836-d9ad9f69c209'
+Description: Some applications, such as Microsoft Active Directory, Microsoft Exchange, and Microsoft Access, maintain a sortable database of locale and language strings indexed by name (UTF-16 string), and their associated sorting weights. ms.assetid: c8fc32bd-02bd-4a40-a836-d9ad9f69c209
-title: Handling Sorting in Your Applications
+title: Handling Sorting in Your Applications ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Handling Sorting in Your Applications